lilalunex/casino-simulation/README.md

 ## Future music

 Different level of dealers.
 A more expensive one, can deal more cards, does fewer mistakes i.e. makes you more money.

+When doing a renovation, you won't have visitors during this time.
+Cuz you are renovating (duh...).

+Chance dealer quits.
+No income until you hire a new one.